 The app can also help you ensure that you do not overwork by giving you a running total of your everyday work hours.
 Using AI technology, Timely can draft up timesheets that you can share with your co-workers or managers.
 Timely is accurate, efficient and most importantly keeps you accountable with minimum effort.

 Toggl is another great app that tracks the amount of time that you spend on various tasks throughout the day.
 It incorporates this into invoices to provide you with an accurate breakdown of how you spend your time and how much you achieve.
 By highlighting the tasks that are taking you longer than they should, Toggl helps to keep you focused and can also help you set more attainable goals for the future.
 Additionally, Toggl's constant countdown is always a great incentive to get your work done on time.
+Toggl also has one of the best free trials for productivity tools.

 Best Focus Apps